Enterprise AI development platform DataRobot raises $300M, acquires Algorithmia

 DataRobot, a startup creating an enterprise AI development platform, today closed a $300 million series G funding round led by Altimeter Capital and Tiger Global, with participation from Morgan Stanley’s Counterpoint Global, Franklin Templeton, ServiceNow Ventures, and Sutter Hill Ventures.
 The round brings DataRobot’s valuation to $6.3 billion post-money, up from $2.7 billion in November 2020, and comes as the company finalizes the acquisition of Seattle, Washington-based MLOps startup Algorithmia.

-CEO Dan Wright says that the new funds will be used to “fuel platform innovation” and “enable DataRobot to bring … augmented intelligence” to clients around the world.
+CEO Dan Wright says the new funds will be used to “fuel platform innovation” and “enable DataRobot to bring … augmented intelligence” to clients around the world.
 Specifically, DataRobot plans to build out its go-to-market teams, with Sutter Hill supporting the company’s hiring initiatives.

 “This … investment further validates our vision for combining the best that humans and machines have to offer in order to power predictive insights, enhanced data-driven decisions, and unprecedented business value for our customers,” Wright said in a statement.
 “DataRobot is seeing more customers across the globe choose our platform to solve their biggest challenges at scale.”

 The benefits of AI and machine learning can feel intangible at times, but research shows this hasn’t deterred organizations from adopting the technologies at scale.
 According to a recent survey from ManageEngine, the IT division of Zoho, business deployment of AI is on the rise.
-And Gartner separately found that business use of AI grew 270% from 2015 to 2019, with IBM claiming that almost one-third of respondents to its corporate May 2021 report are employing some form of AI.
+And Gartner separately found that business use of AI grew 270% from 2015 to 2019, with IBM claiming almost one-third of respondents to its corporate May 2021 report are employing some form of AI.

 AI adoption doesn’t always meet with success, however.
 That’s why Jeremy Achin, previously director of research and modeling at Travelers, and Tom de Godoy, Achin’s former colleague, founded Boston, Massachusetts-based DataRobot in 2012.
 The cofounders sought to build tools to help customers prepare data and create and validate machine learning models, including classification, advanced regression, time series, and deep learning algorithms.

 DataRobot’s platform runs on cloud platforms, on-premise datacenters, or as a fully managed service.
-Once deployed, customers can use it to monitor models from a dashboard and test, run, and maintain the models to optimize outcomes.
+Once it’s deployed, customers can use it to monitor models from a dashboard and test, run, and maintain the models to optimize outcomes.
 Depending on a customer’s needs, DataRobot can automatically run a “competition” by testing hundreds or even thousands of solutions to a problem and delivering models to provide predictions.
 The platform also allows data scientists to explore, combine, and shape a range of data types and content — from traditional tabular data in rows and columns to free-form text, images, and geospatial data — into assets ready for AI models.

 The new round brings DataRobot’s total raised to over $1 billion million.
 This makes the company one of the top-funded AI startups in the world — competitors like Determined AI, Explorium, Ople, Domino Data Lab, and Kaskada trail hundreds of millions of dollars behind.